VimuthM/tpUg/docs/UserGuide.md

 **:information_source: Note:**<br>

-* There is a one week deadline for the test kit collection and fet test, therefore due date refers to one week after the last recorded date
+* There is a one week deadline for the test kit collection and FET test, therefore due date refers to one week after the last recorded date

 </div>